Nibe Industrier: History

 The company was formed in 1952 by Nils Bernerup (formed from the first two letters of Bernerup's first and last name).

 In 2009, the company signed an agreement with Mitsubishi Heavy Industries to produce heat pumps.

 In 2016, it was areported that Nibe Industrier had acquired the US based WaterFurnace International, as well as a stock purchase agreement with LSB Industries, Inc. to acquire 100 per cent of LSB's Climate Control Group, Inc. (CCG).

+In 2025, Nibe acquired 70 % of the shares of the Italian manufacturer of regulation Selmo based near Padova.